paulmuenzner/backupserver/README.md

 ### Tech Stack <a name="tech-stack"></a>

-This project is basically built with and applies:
+This project is basically built with and for:

 * [![Aws][aws-shield]][aws-url]
 * [![Golang][golang-shield]][golang-url]